dafny-lang/dafny/docs/DafnyRef/integration- rust/IntegrationRust.md

 Move semantics are the default for any type that does not implement the `Copy` trait.

 Dafny has only Copy semantics, which as said offer a straight encoding for primitive types and reference types.
-However, immutable types and datatypes are a bit harder, because variable containing them would have move semantics by default.
+However, immutable types and datatypes are a bit harder, because variables containing them would have move semantics by default.
 Fortunately, there exist a method `Cloneable::clone(&self)` that borrows an object of a struct or enum that implements the trait `Clone` and can create a duplicate.
 That method is a no-op for types implementing the `Copy` trait.

 Hence, whenever a variable with move semantics (borrowed or owned) is used in a place that expects an owned value (such as an addition), Dafny inserts a `.Clone()` call in Rust so that the result can be used independently of the variable.
 Moreover, to pass a variable to any function, it must be either borrowed (prefixed with `&`) or cloned, unless Dafny could theoretically determine it's the last occurrence of this variable.